Happiness alights upon us when we stop chasing it – isn’t that what people say about joy and butterflies?

-This past weekend, I let myself take a break from all the planning work I’ve been doing on my 2016 – 2017 business goals to enjoy some favorite activities, spend time with friends, and relax.
+This past weekend, I let myself take a break from all the planning work I’ve been doing on my yearly dream goals to enjoy some favorite activities, spend time with friends, and relax.
 No matter how much we wish to accomplish in the world, or how big our goals are, we all need to give ourselves a break sometimes and to take the time to just enjoy life.

 I had the opportunity to see some beloved friends, and to do some of my favorite things: yoga, dancing, and enjoying live music!

-All of these fun and joyful activities brought me a renewed sense of purpose as I launched my week.
-Sometimes when I am focused on moving forward with business goals, I feel like I need to be working 24/7 towards making it all happen, yet it is when I stop and take a break that I generally emerge with the most new creative ideas, and more energy to fuel all of my passions.
+All of these fun and joyful activities brought me a renewed sense of dream purpose as I launched my week.
+Sometimes when I am focused on moving forward with dream goals, I feel like I need to be working 24/7 towards making it all happen, yet it is when I stop and take a break that I generally emerge with the newest creative ideas and more energy to fuel all of my passions.

 By just going out there and taking part in activities that are fun for me, I am rejuvenated.
 Sometimes the best creative ideas rise up after we give ourselves some space to breathe, take a break and enjoy all the beauty and wonder of life, even for a little while.

-This past weekend, the Sat Nam Yoga Festival was held in the Berkshires.
-It was a five-day event, and I was able to attend for the whole day on Saturday, which means that I took part in four different workshops, blissed out during a live concert, and shared delicious vegetarian meals with friends.
+The Sat Nam Yoga Festival is held in the Berkshires.
+It is a five-day event, and I was able to attend for the whole day on Saturday, which means that I took part in four different workshops, blissed out during a live concert, and shared delicious vegetarian meals with friends.

 I started my day with a yoga workshop with the beautiful and luminous Snatam Kaur, whose music I have enjoyed for a few years now.
 If you’ve ever taken a kundalini yoga class, you know that they end with the song “Long Time Sun” and I’ve never heard a more beautiful recorded version of this song than the one created by Snatam.

-It was such a treat to here her perform this beautiful song live that has closed out all the kundalini yoga classes and workshops I have attended.
-This was the kundalini yoga equivalent of seeing Prince or Michael Jackson live (okay, I realize it’s too late to see them live now, so let’s say the equivalent of seeing Sting or Bono, if that resonates for you!).
+It was such a treat to hear her perform this beautiful song live that has closed out all the kundalini yoga classes and workshops I have attended.
+This was the kundalini yoga equivalent of seeing Prince or Michael Jackson live (okay, I realize it’s too late to see them live now, so let’s say the equivalent of seeing Sting or Bono if that resonates with you).